 Well known for his commitment to seasonal and local foods, Feargal’s enticing, frequently changed, menus promise innovative modern Irish food, with suppliers including John Stone meats, McGeough's of Oughterard (famed for their cured meats), Jane Russell sausages, Marty's Killary Harbour mussels, Solaris Organic Teas and Bell's Coffee (Mullingar) credited on the suppliers list.
 Many other excellent products and producers are mentioned in dishes too - turkey from The Friendly Farmer in Athenry, Horan's smoked bacon and Lough Boora organic leaves for example, and a selection of Irish cheeses such as the Mossfleld organic cheeses from Birr, Co Offaly, Bellingham Blue from Co Louth, and Cooleeney from Tipperary.

-Also reflecting Feargal's passion for the best, the wine list offers a diverse collection of carefully selected bottles, with over 20 (including the Torres Natureo de-alcoholised muscadet) available by the glass; some unusual draught beers are offered at the bar too, and the drinks list includes a great choice of Irish craft beers and Longueville House Irish cider alongside the 'old reliables', all of which adds greatly to the dining experience.
+Also reflecting Feargal's passion for the best, the wine list offers a diverse collection of carefully selected bottles, with 10 available by the glass; the drinks list also includes a great choice of Irish craft beers and Longueville House Irish cider alongside the 'old reliables', all of which adds greatly to the dining experience.

-Excellent, stylish cooking is matched by friendly and efficient service - and, as well as good food and a relaxed ambience, this attractive pub-restaurant has ample parking, outdoor seating and plenty of space for children to run around.
-And, while quality food can never be cheap, the value offered is good, notably on the lunch and Midweek Supper menus.
+Excellent, stylish cooking is matched by friendly and efficient service - and, along with good food and a relaxed ambience, this attractive restaurant offers good value too, notably on the lunch and Midweek Supper menus.